| | |

 through bamboo trees.
 It isn’t as sharp as the Sam-kakdo, but holds its

 edge well through vigorous use.
+Both

 of these swords look vaguely like Japanese Samurai swords, but really are Korean designs.